 - Background checks

 Already an RN?
-Our RN to BSN Entrance Option is a post-licensure track that can be completed in as few as 18–24 months.1 Students interested in this option must possess a current unencumbered RN license.
+Our RN to BSN program is a post-licensure track that can be completed in as few as 12-18 months.
+Students interested in this option must possess a current unencumbered RN license.